cAptive5976/orchid-reborn/readme/README-EN.md

 - All Gentoo packages are availible.
 - We use the gentoo-kernel-bin Kernel, which follows the LTS channel of linux.
 Thus making debuging easy and faster.
 - `eix` pre-installed.
-- GNOME , KDE Plasma, and Suckless DWM availible for install.
-- A complete dwm environnement `orchid-dwm` availible for download with great optimisations and a sleek design.
-- Firefox pre-installed as a binary so you are ready to go ASAP.
+- LibreWolf and Chromium pre-installed as a binary so you are ready to go ASAP.
-- Only OpenRC installs are available, while SystemD is usable on Gentoo aswell.
-- We took the decision to integrate Flatpak by default for practicity raisons.
-It is also used for the Gaming tools in their respective editions.
+- We took the decision to integrate Flatpak by default for practicity raisons
+- Snapd is NOT installed

 Different archives are availible in the links provided in the installation guide.

 ## Contributors
+- [cAptive](https://github.com/cAptive5976) : New main devlopper for Orchid Reborn 1.5+
 - [Hydaelyn](https://github.com/wamuu-sudo) : Founder of the project.
-- Vinceff : Documentation & projet management.
 - [Chevek](https://github.com/chevek) : Gaming tools and Optimisation.
 - [Babilinx](https://github.com/babilinx) : Project Optimisation.
 - [Crystal](https://crystal-trd.github.io) : English translation.